 - bank account and credit card details.

-We might also collect some information about the babies of our service users, for example age, gender, when and where they were born and name.
+We might also collect some information about the babies of our service users, for example age, gender, their estimated due date, when and where they were born and name.
 We will only collect this from the parent(s) of the baby, or anyone acting for them.

 How we collect personal information

 Most of personal information that we hold is given to us directly by our members, supporters, service users, staff and volunteers when interacting with our services, websites or fundraising activities.
 We collect personal information from people when they: